 PREVIOUS YEARS: The first year brought over 600 runners and supporters to Des Moines, raising over $25,000 which went directly to the National Brain Tumor Society, a non-profit organization that partners with the world’s leaders in research, public policy, and clinical care to advance the understanding of brain tumors, expands the availability of new treatments, and drive the discovery of a cure.
 The second year the event added another beneficiary, the Dragon Master Foundation a non-profit organization working to create a large-scale database of molecular, genetic, clinical and environmental data to assist researchers.
 By collaborating data, they are able to find trends and similarities to link individuals to clinical trials more quickly and to assist researchers in determining potential causes and cure.

-OUR EVENT: The 4th Annual 2016 Race for Hope DSM 5K will bring together over 2,000 runners, walkers, children, families, businesses, and supporters to Des Moines, Iowa for the state’s largest brain tumor research community fundraiser.
-In the last three years, the race has earned over $90,000 for brain tumor research.
-We aim high this year and our goal for 2016 is to raise $50,000 through this and our related activities.
-What are these activities you ask?
-We will be holding the 3rd Annual Golf for Hope this fall, plus there are a few other projects in the works.
+OUR EVENT: The 6th Annual Race for Hope DSM will bring together over 2,000 runners, walkers, children, families, businesses, and supporters to Des Moines, Iowa for the state’s largest brain tumor research community fundraiser.
+In the last four years, the race has raised over $160,000 for brain tumor research.
+We aim high this year and our goal for 2018 is to raise $50,000.
 Please follow our Facebook page for all the latest details!

 A USATF-certified course is a road race course whose distance has been certified for accuracy, meaning your road running performance can be accepted as an official record or national ranking.
 Running a race on a certified course allows you to accurately compare your time to performances run on other certified courses because you can be sure the distances were the same.
 No one can truly establish a personal best if the course distance is not accurate.
 For more information, please visit the website : USATF.